History of skiing

 Skiing, or traveling over snow on skis, has a history of at least eight millennia.
+The geographic origins of skiing are disputed.
+Anthropologists and ski historians most commonly identify two proposed regions of origin: Scandinavia and the Altaic region of northern Asia.
 The earliest archaeological examples of skis were found in Karelia (a region in western Russia on the border with Finland) and date to 6000 BCE.
+Stone Age cliff paintings from the Altai Mountains in northwest China, dated to at least 4000 years old, depict hunters using primitive skis and are often cited as evidence that skiing may have independently developed in Central Asia.

+More recent research, summarized by Maurice Woehrle based on work by archaeologists Grigoriy Burlov and Hannu Takala, suggests that skiing began with the Kunda culture near the southeast shores of the Baltic, at the close of the last Glacial Maximum.

-Although skiing's origins were purely utilitarian, the modern sport evolved from beginnings in Scandinavia.
-In the mid-1800s skiing became a popular recreational activity and sport.
-In the 20th century it was practiced in snow-covered regions worldwide, providing a market for the development of ski resorts and their related communities.
+In Scandinavia, there exists a long tradition of skiing for at least 5,000 years, which later influenced the development of skiing as a sport in Europe.
+By the Viking Age, both the Sámi and the Norse, who had become distinct peoples by the Bronze Age, were practicing skiing.
+Descendants of the Norse later formalized skiing techniques, contributing to the development of modern competitive skiing in Norway.
+By the mid-19th century, skiing became a popular recreational activity and sport.
+In the 20th century, it was practiced in snow-covered regions worldwide, providing a market for the development of ski resorts and their related communities.

 Etymology

 The word ski comes from the Old Norse word skíð which means "cleft wood", "stick of wood" or "ski".
 In Old Norse common phrases describing skiing were fara á skíðum (to travel, move fast on skis), renna (to move swiftly) and skríða á skíðum (to stride on skis).
-Modern Norwegian and Swedish, however, do not form a verb from the noun.
-Other languages make a verb form out of the noun, such as to ski in English, skier in French, esquiar in Spanish and Portuguese, sciare in Italian, skiën in Dutch, or schilaufen (as above also Ski laufen or Ski fahren) in German.
+Modern Norwegian, however, does not form a verb from the noun.
+Other languages make a verb form out of the noun, such as skida in Swedish, to ski in English, skier in French, esquiar in Spanish and Portuguese, sciare in Italian, skiën in Dutch, or schilaufen (as above also Ski laufen or Ski fahren) in German.

 Finnish has its own ancient words for skis and skiing: "ski" is suksi and "skiing" is hiihtää.
 The Estonian suusk and suusatama are of the same Finno-Ugric origin.

 The Sami also have their own words for "skis" and "skiing": for example, the Lule Sami word for "ski" is sabek and skis are called sabega.
 The Sami use cuoigat for the verb "to ski".